maxschulmeister/reval/PRD.md

 - **Background:** Sarah works at a fintech company building an LLM-powered SQL query generator.
 - **Goals:**
-  - Benchmark the accuracy of SQL query generation against a test dataset.
+  - Reval the accuracy of SQL query generation against a test dataset.
   - Track performance metrics like generation speed and success rate.
   - Compare different model versions using standardized test cases.
   - Share benchmark results with the engineering team.